 If the police or RCMP orders you to evacuate your home or community, leave the area immediately.
 You are at risk.

 Follow all instructions from local officials.
 Do not return home until emergency authorities say it is safe to do so.

 How can I prepare to evacuate in an emergency?

 Create a trusted support network of at least 3 people to assist you during an emergency.
-Give them keys and add their contact information to a shared emergency plan.
+Give them keys to your home and add their contact information to a shared emergency plan.

 Tell your support network about any health conditions or medications.
-Show them how to operate specialized medical mobility equipment, such as lifts, wheelchairs or scooters.
+Show them how to use specialized medical mobility equipment, such as lifts, wheelchairs or scooters.